 Great employees can make a big difference in your organization.
 In fact, research suggests that high performers deliver 400% more productivity than average performers.
 Once you are able to recruit those individuals to your team, you want to make sure that you can retain them.
-Here are seven tips to help you keep top performers in your organization, including some tips form an article in Fast Company.
+Here are five tips to help you keep top performers in your organization, including some tips form an article in Fast Company.

 Allow more freedom.